botworld-wiki/beatburger.github.io/pages/getting-started.md

 - **Terrify**: lets you avoid some fights completely, but you still get the rewards !
 Big time saver.
 - **Contract Master**: if you find yourself doing lots of contracts like I did, extra tokens is great.

-But as with everything else, as you upgrade your boat you'll have more energy points to spend and eventually you'll get everything you need.
+But as with everything else, as you upgrade your boat you’ll have more energy points to spend and eventually you’ll get everything you need.

 ## How do I get the materials to upgrade my bots ?

-Click any material required to upgrade your bot to **get a description of how to get them**.
+Click any [Material](</materials>) required to upgrade your [Bot](</bot>) to **get a description of how to get them**.
 Alternatively, your machines or even the shop might help.

-I think that's really all you need to know at this point, so you'd better go and explore Botworld right now !
+I think that’s really all you need to know at this point, so you’d better go and explore Botworld right now !

 </div>